The Eisenstein ideal with squarefree level: Introduction

 We thank Akshay Venkatesh for interesting questions that stimulated this work, and Ken Ribet for his inspiring talk \cite{ribet2015}.
 We thank Hwajong Yoo for bringing our attention to his work on the subject, and Frank Calegari for clarifying the provenance of Ribet's Conjecture.
 We thank Shekhar Khare for helpful discussions about the Steinberg condition, Matt Emerton for encouragement and for asking us about implications for newforms, and Rob Pollack for asking us about the case $p \mid N$.

-We thank Jo\"el Bella\"iche, Tobias Berger, Frank Calegari, K\c{e}stutis \v{C}esnavi\v{c}ius, Emmanuel Lecouturier, Barry Mazur, Rob Pollack, Ken Ribet, and Hwajong Yoo and for comments on and corrections to an early draft.
+We thank Jo\"el Bella\"iche, Tobias Berger, Frank Calegari, K\c{e}stutis \v{C}esnavi\v{c}ius, Emmanuel Lecouturier, Barry Mazur, Rob Pollack, Ken Ribet, and Hwajong Yoo for comments on and corrections to an early draft.
+We also thank the referee for helpful comments and suggestions.

-P.W.\ was supported by the National Science Foundation under the Mathematical Sciences Postdoctoral Research Fellowship No.~1606255.
+P.W.\ was supported by the National Science Foundation under the Mathematical Sciences Postdoctoral Research Fellowship No.~1606255, as well as the grants DMS-1638352 and DMS-1901867.
 C.W.E.\ was supported by Engineering and Physical Sciences Research Council grant EP/L025485/1.